Insider Buying: Donegal Group (NASDAQ:DGICA) Major Shareholder Purchases 8,500 Shares of Stock

 Analysts Set New Price Targets

-DGICA has been the topic of several research analyst reports.
-Keefe, Bruyette & Woods lowered their price objective on shares of Donegal Group from $19.00 to $18.00 and set a "market perform" rating on the stock in a research report on Friday, May 1st.
-Weiss Ratings restated a "buy (b)" rating on shares of Donegal Group in a report on Wednesday, January 21st.
-Two investment analysts have rated the stock with a Buy rating and two have issued a Hold rating to the company.
-According to data from MarketBeat.com, the stock has an average rating of "Moderate Buy" and an average target price of $18.00.
+A number of analysts have recently weighed in on the stock.
+Weiss Ratings downgraded shares of Donegal Group from a "buy (b-)" rating to a "hold (c+)" rating in a research report on Monday.
+Keefe, Bruyette & Woods reduced their target price on shares of Donegal Group from $19.00 to $18.00 and set a "market perform" rating on the stock in a research report on Friday, May 1st.
+One investment analyst has rated the stock with a Buy rating and three have issued a Hold rating to the stock.
+According to data from MarketBeat.com, Donegal Group presently has a consensus rating of "Hold" and a consensus price target of $18.00.

 (Get Free Report